yvon/ask/README.md

 ---

 ## Beliefs

-1. **One-shot prompting is more effective than conversations** - I find it better to craft a single, well-thought-out prompt and iterate on it if needed, rather than having back-and-forth conversations with the model.
+1. I find it better to craft a single, well-thought-out prompt and iterate on it if needed, rather than having back-and-forth conversations with the model.

-2. **Full prompt control matters** - I want complete visibility and control over what's sent to the LLM, without agents hiding information or adding unnecessary complexity.
+2. I want complete visibility and control over what's sent to the LLM, without agents hiding information or adding unnecessary complexity.

-3. **Token efficiency is both practical and responsible** - LLMs consume significant energy, so minimizing token usage is not just cost-effective but also more environmentally conscious.
+3. LLMs consume significant energy, so minimizing token usage is not just cost-effective but also more environmentally conscious.

+4. LLM patches are often flawed, and I prefer manual review and selective integration over automatic application.

 ---
 Most of the code in this project has been written by hand.
 What was not has been carefully read and validated.